Recommendation Systems (8): Knowledge Graph-Enhanced Recommendation

 Formally, a knowledge graph is a set $\mathcal{G} = \{(h, r, t)\}$ where $h \in \mathcal{E}$ is the head entity, $r \in \mathcal{R}$ is the relation type, and $t \in \mathcal{E}$ is the tail entity. $\mathcal{E}$ is the set of all entities and $\mathcal{R}$ is the set of all relation types.

 Analogy.
 Think of a knowledge graph as a Wikipedia-scale fact database, but stored as a graph instead of prose.
-Each article is a node, and every link between articles is a labeled edge – the label tells you why they are connected.
+Each article is a node, and every link between articles is a labeled edge — the label explains why they are connected.

 Knowledge GraphEntitiesFactsUsed by